gmontamat/pyaw-reporting/README.md

 ## Important Note

-This neither an official [AdWords API](https://developers.google.com/adwords/api/) repository nor a clone of [AwReporting](https://github.com/googleads/aw-reporting).
+This is neither an official [AdWords API](https://developers.google.com/adwords/api/) repository nor a clone of [AwReporting](https://github.com/googleads/aw-reporting).
 Consider using [AwReporting](https://github.com/googleads/aw-reporting) if you are a Java developer.

 Useful links:
 * https://developers.google.com/adwords/api/